Patron: Rt. Hon. Lord Joicey www.tillvas.com

 Our speaker will be

 Emily Freeman from the National Museum of Scotland talking about

 The Society has an extensive collection of documents and photographs held in its secure archives.
 These are invaluable for members wishing to study the local history of the area or wishing to gather information for e.g. the Village Atlas Project.
 Please click on the tag above to see the catalogues.
 Anyone wishing to access the archives should contact the Society's Archivist, Julia Day.

-Please click on the Latest Newsletter page to see information for the current month.
+Please click on the Latest Newsletter page to see 'whats on' information for the current month.